It's Good You're Bored at the Symphony, Actually

 “It’s a little slow but -”

-I’m always bracing the people in my life against my belief they will find the thing I love most in the world boring.
-I expect it, actually.
-Never mind that they’ve been coming to my shows since my freshman showcase in undergrad, never mind that they still come to my shows willingly and enthusiastically long after we’ve left the nest of university behind.
-Never mind that they usually remark that they liked the music and the chance the slow down.
+I’m always bracing the people in my life against my expectation they will find my vocation and thing I love most in the world boring.
+Never mind that they’ve been attending my shows since my freshman showcase in undergrad, never mind that they still come to my shows enthusiastically a decade after we’ve left the nest of university behind.
+Never mind that they usually remark that they liked the music.

 Never mind that we all agree, when asked, that a bit of boredom is good for the soul.

-Classical music is a very different experience than a commercial music performance.
+Classical music is a very different experience than a commercial music concert.

 For one thing, it’s unamplified.
 At its heart, classical music relies on the tenets of acoustic performance.
-Sure, there’s the occassional electronic element, and as operatic technique declined in the mid-1900s, venues began using microphones to amplify their opera singers (to the detriment of singers and audiences alike, but that’s another article for another day, and ground well-trod by people other than me:)
+Sure, there’s the occasional electronic element, and as operatic technique declined in the mid-1900s, venues began using microphones to discreetly amplify their opera singers (to the detriment of singers and audiences alike, but that’s another soapbox for another day, and one already well-trod by others) but fundamentally, classical music is built around the purely-acoustic.

-But even with subtle amplification, classical music is a very different sound experience than even the most ethereal of commercial music performances.
-In a folk performance, the singer may be singing and strumming a guitar quietly - but there is a microphone near to the guitar and their mouth, carrying that quiet sound directly to you through the speakers.
-In classical music, the kind of quiet sound produced by the violins or piano has to travel through the air to you without support.
-The quietest sounds in classical music therefore have to have a sort of ringing integrity at their core that amplified commercial music has the option of doing without.
+Even with subtle amplification, classical music is a very different sound experience than even the most ethereal commercial music performances.
+In a folk performance, the singer may be singing and strumming a guitar quietly - but there is a microphone near the guitar and their mouth, carrying that quiet sound directly to you through the speakers.
+In classical music, the kind of quiet sound produced by the violins or piano must travel through the air to you without that support.
+The quietest sounds in classical music therefore have a sort of ringing intensity at their core that amplified commercial music has the option of doing without.

-And yet, despite that ringing core, you still have to lean in to listen to classical music.
+And yet, despite that ringing core, you still have to lean in to listen.

-With few exceptions, classical music will not crash down on your eardrums the way the guitars will in a rock concert, nor will the bass thud in your sternum as it does at a rave.
+With few exceptions, classical music will not crash on your eardrums the way the guitars will in a rock concert, the bass will not thud in your sternum as it does at a club.

-Even if you do go to a superlatively-loud classical music performance - a Mahler Resurrection Symphony, a Bartok Bluebeard’s Castle, a Scriabin Poem d’Extase, a Verdi Requiem, perhaps even a Tchaikovsky 1812 Overture that decides to employ actual firearms in the finale - the loudness comes only in moments.
+Even if you do go to a superlatively-loud classical music performance - a Mahler Resurrection Symphony, a Bartok Bluebeard’s Castle, a Scriabin Poeme d’Extase, a Verdi Requiem, perhaps even a Tchaikovsky 1812 Overture that decides to employ actual firearms in the finale - the loudness only comes in moments.

-I performed a Mahler Resurrection a year ago, and while we were offered earplugs to buffer against the volume of the loudest moments (let’s hear it for the “Death Shriek” in the third movement, yes?), the entrance of the singers is also one of the quietest moments in classical music, requiring such incredibly delicate tuning and control that we have been singing for several measures by the time the audience is usually able to convince themselves that they are actually hearing human voices, that our notes aren’t the lingering echo in their ears of the hour of extraordinary intensity that preceedes our entrance.
-Both extremes of the dynamic spectrum are earned.
+I performed a Mahler Resurrection a year ago, and while we were offered earplugs in rehearsal to buffer against the volume of the loudest moments (let’s hear it for the “Death Shriek” in the third movement, yes?), the entrance of the singers is also one of the quietest moments in classical music, requiring such incredibly delicate tuning and control that we have been singing for several measures by the time the audience is usually able to convince themselves that they are actually hearing human voices and not the lingering echo in their ears of the hour of extraordinary intensity that precedes our entrance.

-These are the most opulent, dense, hyperbolic works of the repertoire.
+These are the most opulent, dense works of the repertoire.
 Most do not impose such volume on their listeners.
-Your ears are aware how they have to reach across the space between your body and the performers to meet the sound.
+Your ears are aware how they must reach across the space between your body and the performers to meet the sound.
+The space heightens your sensitivity.

 Classical music also takes more time to develop an idea.
 Many of the structures we hear in popular music have analogues in classical music - the introduction of a melody, adding harmony and embellishment, moving into a different key, and then returning to that main idea - but classical music walks through these ideas over miles where commercial music operates on a smaller scale.
 A long commercial song may hit 5 minutes.
 A short complete work of classical music is typically not less than 15.

-This also requires a slight leaning-in from the audiences.
+This also requires a leaning-in from the audience.
 A key change may be hinted at in one instrument a full minute before it happens in the rest of the orchestra or ensemble.
-Melodies are more thoroughly fragmented, re-arranged, and re-assembled than in commercial music because they have the luxury of time and space to do so.
-One of the great joys of listening to Beethoven’s 9th Symphony is hearing in the first and second and third and fourth movements the first glimmers of the musical ideas that, once all brought under one roof, become the famous choral finale in the fifth.
+Melodies are more thoroughly fragmented, re-arranged, and re-assembled than in commercial music because they have the luxury of time and space to do so in a format that presupposes your full attention.
+Classical music was not written with the intention of being played in the background, so it speaks differently.
+One of the great joys of listening to Beethoven’s 9th Symphony is hearing in the first three movements the nascent glimmers of the musical ideas that, once all brought under one roof, become the famous choral finale in the fourth.
 You are trusted to have the attention to follow along in this gradual construction.
+You share in its culmination.

 Classical music is also less sonically dense than commercial music, even if it is often more harmonically complex.
-The most beautiful moment (an objective fact) of that St. Matthew Passion is the violin solo interspersed in the alto soloist’s aria, “Erbarme dich, mein Gott”, in which the aching violin solo fills up the cavern of the concert hall or cathedral, accompanied by nothing other than a gentle pluck of low cello and bass strings.
-There is such tension, such edge, in the choice of violin and in the melody it carries, and it strains against the ear with the grief and anguish of the subject matter, even without the alto’s words to impart the message verbatim.
-And yet, as you listen, you are acutely aware, not just of the melody, but of the space it strains and fails to fill.
+The most beautiful moment of that St. Matthew Passion is the violin solo interspersed in the alto soloist’s aria, “Erbarme dich, mein Gott”, in which the aching violin solo fills up the cavern of the concert hall or cathedral, accompanied by nothing other than a gentle pluck of low cello and bass strings in the interludes between the singer’s ideas.
+There is such tension, such edge, in the choice of violin and in the melody it carries, that it strains against the ear with the grief and anguish of the subject matter.
+As you listen, you are acutely aware, not just of the melody, but of the space it strains and fails to fill.
 You are aware of the sonic distance between the high pitches of the violin and the low pitches of the continuo - of the space between roof and floor, of how the most resonant and piercing violin still leaves a sense of space in the hall, how it cannot fill every architectural corner with sound.

 In these places - in the gaps in sonic density, in the meanderings of harmonic development, in the wash of music that has to reach out over 80 rows of seats to you instead of hitting you like the ocean from speakers, the mind has room to wander.

 It’s rude to be on your phone at a classical music concert.
-You absolutely should not film it, though filming a Taylor Swift concert is not so much accepted as expected.
-You’ll more than likely be sitting in a seat of indeterminite comfiness, and if you want to get up mid-concert for a drink, you’ll have to smush past ten to fifty other people, without a loud speaker to cover the sounds of your “excuse me, just gonna scooch past you”s.
-You have to sit relatively still for 20 or 30 or 40 minutes, and while you don’t have to listen in that time, you do have to entertain yourself in the quiet of your own head unless you want to actively disrupt thte proceedings.
+You absolutely should not film it, though filming a pop concert is not so much accepted as assumed.
+You’ll more than likely be sitting in a seat of indeterminate comfiness, and if you want to get up mid-concert for a drink, you’ll have to smush past ten to fifty other people, without a loud speaker to cover the sounds of your “excuse me, just gonna scooch past you”s in a space designed to make the smallest sounds audible to all.
+You must sit relatively still for 20 or 30 or 40 minutes, and while you don’t have to listen for that time, you do have to entertain yourself in the quiet of your own head unless you want to actively disrupt the proceedings.

 My friends who have come to my concerts have universally described this as a positive thing.